 Transferring to Another County

 An agent who applies for and is selected to fill a position in another county will generally transfer laterally with no increase in salary.
 The agent may be eligible for moving expense reimbursement.
-The transfer will not result in a change in rank.

 An agent transferring to a position of substantially greater responsibility in another county, to a more competitive marketplace, or to a position that has remained unfilled after an unusually long period of posting may be eligible to receive an adjustment in base salary at the discretion of the District Director and the Senior Associate Vice President for Agriculture – Extension.
 The agent may be eligible for moving expense reimbursement.
-The transfer will not result in a change in rank.

 An agent who voluntarily requests a transfer to another county for personal or professional reasons will not receive a salary increase or payment of moving expenses.
 Approval of such a transfer is at the discretion of the District Director and the Senior Associate Vice President for Agriculture – Extension.
-The transfer will not result in a change in rank.

 Refer to PMGS 20-03 - Division Moving Expenses Policy, to determine eligibility and procedures.